 Tips from the School Nurse

-Many parents ask, “When is my child sick enough to stay home from school?”
+Many parents ask, “When is my child sick enough to stay home from school?
 This is not always an easy question to answer.
-We hope that these tips can help!
+We hope these tips can help!

 A child who is sick will not be able to perform well in school and is likely to spread the illness to other students and staff.
 We suggest making a plan for childcare ahead of time so you will not be caught without a comforting place for your child to stay if he/she is ill.

-Stomachache – Consult your doctor if your child has stomach pain that becomes persistent or severe enough to limit activity with or without a fever.
+- STOMACHACHE – Consult your medical provider if your child has stomach pain that becomes persistent or severe enough to limit activity, with or without a fever.

-If your child becomes ill at school and the nurse feels your child is too ill to continue their day or is contagious to other students, you will be called to take him/her home.
+If your child becomes ill at school and the nurse feels he/she is too ill to continue their day or is contagious to others, you will be called to take him/her home.
 It is essential that your phone number be up-to-date at all times and an emergency number be available in the event that you cannot be reached.
 Please be sure that arrangements can be made to transport your child home from school.
 If your daytime or emergency phone numbers change during the school year, please notify the school office immediately.